• Home

 Dr. Natalie Kirilichin

-Immediate Past President of the DC American College of Emergency Physicians (ACEP) and as a member of the Pain Management and Addiction Medicine Section.
-Finally, Dr. Kirilichin sits on the Advisory Committee for DC Health’s Prescription Drug Monitoring Program (PDMP).
+Dr. Kirilichin received her undergraduate degree (BS, Biology) from Georgetown University, and remained at Georgetown’s School of Medicine to complete her MD.
+She earned her MPH from the GWU Milken Institute School of Public Health.
+During her residency at University of Chicago Hospitals, she worked with the American College of Emergency Physicians (ACEP) in an advocacy capacity.
+She currently serves as President of the DC Chapter of this organization and as a member of the Pain Management and Addiction Medicine Section.
+Finally, Dr. Kirilichin serves on the Advisory Committee for DC Health’s Prescription Drug Monitoring Program (PDMP).

 janice blanchard, course faculty